-Celebrate Eid Al Adha in Dubai with Unforgettable Getaways and Endless Family Fun
+Celebrate Eid Al Adha In Dubai With Unforgettable Getaways And Endless Family Fun

 CITY BREAKS IN THE HEART OF DUBAI

-Diners can also celebrate in style at Palazzo Versace’s Giardino or enjoy signature offerings at 25hours Hotel One Central, Fairmont Dubai, Ibis One Central, Ibis World Trade Centre, JW Marriott Marquis Hotel Dubai, Novotel World Trade Centre, Swissôtel Al Ghurair, and Dukes The Palm.
+Diners can also celebrate in style at Palazzo Versace's Giardino or enjoy signature offerings at 25hours Hotel One Central , Fairmont Dubai, Ibis One Central, Ibis World Trade Centre, JW Marriott Marquis Hotel Dubai, Novotel World Trade Centre, Swisstel Al Ghurair, and Dukes The Palm .

 DESERT RETREATS